Peligrietzer/feral_machines/posts/anemone.md

 I remembered the anemone: its name, and the way that its syllables decay in your mouth.
-They're not like the seeds in a passerine's beak, the beak of a nuthatch, for example, pickled and stored in a jar that weeps and weeps through the label.
+They're not like the seeds you found in a passerine's beak, the beak of a nuthatch, for example, pickled and stored in a jar that weeps and weeps through the label.
 The best I can do is delay it, the moment it slips and was smashed on the ashphalt.
 The jar's pretty heavy, and my hands, incoherent.